ihodes/Clogs/README.markdown

 When you are ready to publish, the process for the first post is a little different.

-Where postdir = "p/your-post-dir/", run these commands in the `core` namespace:
+Where postdir = "p/your-post-dir/", run `(publish-post postdir)`, and you should be set.

-* (pre-publish-post postdir)
-* (build-index)
-* (build-rss)
-* (build-archives)

-And you should be set.

-For subsequent posts, you should run Clogs and, in the `core` namespace, run (publish-post "p/post-dir/").
-You should then be good to go.

 ## Bugs
-There are a lot:

-* RSS renders with HTML tags showing: unformatted.
-* Archives get rebuilt each time: this could quickly grow difficult.
-Need to get the prepend to archives function working.
+There are none that I've found, yet, but be careful to make backups of everything as not a lot of testing has been done.

 ## Todo:
 Tons to do, but here's a short list:

-* There's no easy way to edit or delete posts
 * Need to make it easier to deploy
 * Need to write my own Markdown generator, as MarkdownJ doesn't handle some cases correctly.
-* Need to make it easy to deploy on a live site
-* Need to support MarsEdit
+* Need to support MarsEdit (xmlrpc)
 * Need to support/write docs for custom templates and styles